 43% of employers in the American Management Association report monitor the email activity of their employees.
 Email monitoring is typically done with automated tools that scan for keywords, though 40% of the employers in the report stated they use manual email monitoring methods.

 Why do employers monitor employee emails?

 GPS and other forms of location tracking are a niche form of employee monitoring that is not as widely used as computer usage tracking.
 The use of location tracking is often reserved for roles where frequent travel is required.
 Employers will often use location tracking on company-provided vehicles and mobile devices.

 Why do employers use GPS tracking?

-Keylogging (keystroke logging) is a highly controversial employee monitoring practice.
+Keystroke logging (keylogging) is a highly controversial employee monitoring practice.
 Keyloggers track the individual keyboard inputs of employees and save that data for review.
-Keyloggers may be hardware or software based.
+Keyloggers may be hardware or software-based.